atsaloli/cf3-tutorial/chapters/cfengine_100.md

 **cfengine-community**
 : Open-source product, also known as CFEngine Core.

-The commercial product is called CFEngine Enterprise.
-This is CFEngine Core, plus Enterprise extensions (such as Reporting, native Windows build, etc.)
+The commercial product is called CFEngine Enterprise and it's Core plus Enterprise extensions (such as Reporting, native Windows build, etc.)

-The original name for the first generation of the CFEngine Enterprise product was "Nova" and this is still reflected in the name of the packages:
+The original name for the first generation of the CFEngine Enterprise product was "Nova" and this is still reflected in thename of the packages:

 **cfengine-nova-hub**